-Safe Haven Sunday will be observed on March 26-27, 2022 in the Diocese of Venice.
+Safe Haven Sunday will be observed in the Fall of 2023 in the Diocese of Venice

 Pornography is one of the leading causes of addictions, abuse, adultery, divorce, and even human trafficking: it is, in short, a pervasive evil inflicting grave wounds on our families.
 Pornography creates unsafe environments for children and confuses proper formative attitudes towards sexuality and marriage.
 It is clearly a moral issue that needs to be addressed.
 Bishop Frank J. Dewane and the Diocese of Venice is pleased to offer this resource to aid all parents, educators, ministry leaders, and those who struggle with pornography.

 “We must see our role in protecting children from pornography as our sacred duty, as well as an aspect of our work to create safe environments in accord with our ongoing implementation of The Charter for the Protection of Children and Young People.
 May we educate ourselves on reliable resources for pastoral support of the faithful and for the healing of pornography use and addiction and make them available to families, parishioners, and others in our care.” – Create in Me a Clean Heart